siri545/AutomationPracticeMVN/src/main/resources/README.md

-This Package for application resources
+This Package for application resources.